• Skip to primary navigation

 Equipment Needed For Fermenting Vegetables

-If you browse Amazon for fermentation equipment, you will find an endless list of supplies to choose from (scroll to the bottom to view my favorite fermentation tools).
+If you browse Amazon for fermentation equipment, you will find an endless list of supplies (scroll to the bottom to view my favorite fermentation tools).

 But, if you are starting, you only need a few jars with lids and a knife to cut the veggies.